 What is the main rule of modern business?
 The customer is always right!
 But, there comes a time when customer support staff have to deal with clients who are actively expressing their dissatisfaction with the provided services.
 To put it simply, support consultants have to deal with irate and difficult customers almost on a daily basis.
 And that is bound to create a lot of problems for the customer service agents themselves.
+In our customer support service company SupportYourApp we have great experience in dealing with angry customers.

 For starters, dealing with an angry person, be it a customer, a family member or a good friend is always unpleasant.
 But, if in personal life, the situation might be resolved with time, when working in support, one must address the situation immediately as well as find the best solution in the shortest time possible.